 Lap 20- five laps to goEmbed from Getty Images

 Perez had everybody holding their breath as it looked like he was about to send a dive bomb up the inside of Sainz into turn one looking to reclaim the third place that he lost at the start, however, he was unsuccessful and Sainz stays in third.

-No matter how good everybody else has driven though it is BOTTAS WHO GETS TO THE CHEQURED FLAG FIRST AND WILL START TOMORROW’S GRAND PRIX ON POLE POSITION.
+No matter how good everybody else has driven though it is BOTTAS WHO GETS TO THE CHEQUERED FLAG FIRST AND WILL START TOMORROW’S GRAND PRIX ON POLE POSITION.

 Well, what an eventful race and one that I’m sure leaves the whole of Mercedes with a smile on their face after the disappointment they were left feeling earlier today.
 All is not over though as we still have the full 71 laps to watch tomorrow which I’m sure will be just as thrilling as these 24 laps were.

 So, it is a Mercedes on pole, a Red Bull in P2, and Ferrari in P3.
-Lewis Hamilton will be starting in 10th after his five place grid penalty is applied and will be looking to make moves up the grid just like he did today.
+Hamilton will be starting in 10th after his five-place grid penalty is applied and will be looking to make moves up the grid just like he did today.
 Thank you for joining me this evening for this exhilarating sprint qualifying and I hope you enjoyed it.

 For the liveblog of qualifying click here.